melio-engineering/locks-manager/README.md

 const isLocked = await locksManager.isLocked(id);
 ```

-## Using local dynamo instance
+## Using custom dynamo instance
-You can use a local instance of DynamoDB (i.e. for testing via DOcker).
+You can use a custom instance of DynamoDB (i.e. for testing via Docker).
 After your instance is running you can set the init options as follows:
 ```
 const options: LocksManagerOptions = {